Triton

 There are a few basics you should do before you begin.

-First decide the best time to introduce aquatic therapy into the treatment plan.
+First decide the best time to introduce water therapy into the treatment plan.
 This can vary from therapist to therapist and patient to patient.
 The main question to ask is: will decreasing body weight during protocols help decrease symptoms?
-If the answer is yes, then aquatic therapy is a beneficial approach.
+If the answer is yes, then water therapy is a beneficial approach.

 Providing patients with a comfortable home exercise program they can learn prior to entering the pool will help achieve successful results.
 If patients are familiar with specific exercises before getting in the pool, it’s easier to focus on improving functional movements in an essentially weightless, pain-free environment.